wernerjoss/docker-grav/README.md

 In Addition to the official Grav Docker Image, this one also includes Xdebug for those who want to make use of a state-of-the-art Debugger for Grav Development.
 It is still under development, but already works for me - see also [this Article](https://hoernerfranzracing.de/werner/kde-linux-web/tips-and-tricks/docker-grav-xdebug).
-Hints / Reports / Proposales are welcome.
+Hints / Reports / Proposals are welcome.

 This currently is pretty minimal and uses: